cabforum/servercert/docs/BR.md

 c. `authorityInformationAccess`

-   This extension MUST be present.
-It MUST NOT be marked critical, and it MUST contain the HTTP URL of the Issuing CA's OCSP responder (`accessMethod` = 1.3.6.1.5.5.7.48.1).
-It SHOULD also contain the HTTP URL of the Issuing CA's certificate (`accessMethod` = 1.3.6.1.5.5.7.48.2).
+   This extension SHOULD be present.
+It MUST NOT be marked critical.

+   It SHOULD contain the HTTP URL of the Issuing CA's certificate (`accessMethod` = 1.3.6.1.5.5.7.48.2).
+   It MAY contain the HTTP URL of the Issuing CA's OCSP responder (`accessMethod` = 1.3.6.1.5.5.7.48.1).

 d. `basicConstraints`